ansible/awx/docs/docsite/rst/userguide/jobs.rst

 Click on a line of an event from the **Standard Out** pane and a **Host Events** dialog displays in a separate window.
 This window shows the host that was affected by that particular event.

-.. note:: Upgrading to the latest versions of |aap| involves progressively migrating all historical playbook output and events.
+.. note:: Upgrading to the latest versions of AWX involves progressively migrating all historical playbook output and events.
 This migration process is gradual, and happens automatically in the background after installation is complete.
 Installations with very large amounts of historical job output (tens, or hundreds of GB of output) may notice missing job output until migration is complete.
 Most recent data will show up at the top of the output, followed by older events.
 Migrating jobs with a large amount of events may take longer than jobs with a smaller amount.

 Host Details